What's your favourite spooky Doctor Who episode?

 Throughout decades (and millennia) in space and time, the beloved BBC series has provided us with plenty of scares as The Doctor faced all manner of villains – from demons to Daleks, Clockwork Droids to Cybermen and a fair few tricky Time Lords and Ladies too – but which episodes stand out for you as the most terrifying?

-We want you to recommend the spookiest adventures in space and time from both the classic and the modern era.
-All you have to do is tell us the name of the episode and what it is about it that you think makes it the spookiest.
+We asked you to submit your nominations for the spookiest episodes or adventures in the comments beneath this Facebook post and now we want you to whittle the nominees down to a Wholloween shortlist by voting for your favourite adventure.

-You can submit your nominations in the comments beneath this Facebook post and we’ll select the best ones to feature as part of our Wholloween watchlist on October 31st.
+You can only vote once, so choose wisely!
+The adventures with the most votes will feature on our Wholloween Watch List – along with a selection of your best reasons for nominating them.